openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 3. Its coverage of Deuterocanonical books is very limited; as with misspellings, the queries used to retrieve the data don't include books from the Apocrypha.
 4. It doesn't include context that could change the interpretation of the string.
 5. Sequences interrupted by translation identifiers are separated: the parsing of `Matt 1 NIV Matt 2 KJV` appears in two separate lines.
-6. It reflects the most-popular passages, but corner cases drive most of the complexity in a BCV parser.

 ## OSIS